 A student in the Criminology library

-Breeze through Clearing – choose your path with expert support
+Apply in Clearing with expert support

-Our Criminology Degrees offer:
+Our criminology degrees offer:

-• Expert Teaching: Learn from former criminal justice professionals and leading academics whose research shapes contemporary criminological thought, with Middlesex at the forefront of criminological teaching and research since the 1970s.
+• Expert teaching: Learn from former criminal justice professionals and leading academics whose research shapes contemporary criminological thought, with Middlesex at the forefront of criminological teaching and research since the 1970s.

 • Specialist course pathways: Combine criminology with law, psychology, policing, or sociology, taught by experts and shaped by employer insight.

-Why Criminology at Middlesex? video thumbnail
+Why Middlesex? video thumbnail

 My name is Mina Paduka and I'm a senior lecturer in quantitative criminology.
 I got to meet all the amazing community of colleagues with all the different expertise complementing each other.
 This is what actually got me hooked with coming into Middlesex to teac.
 Academically i think I'm quite well suited to here i enjoyed the topic and all the kind of avenues it explores it's helped me grow in terms of my whole social development basically transitioning from school to college to here overall develop my whole census and how I've kind of molded to that it's kind of helped a lot.